segmentio/feature/README.md

 ## Motivation

-Feature gates are an important part of releasing software changes, they bring safe guards and granular control over the exposure of data to new code paths.
+Feature gates are an important part of controlling the risk associated with software releases, they bring safe guards and granular knobs over the exposure of data to new code paths.

 However, these promises can only be kept if programs can reliably access the feature gate data, and efficiently query the data set.
+Most feature gate systems rely on performing network calls to a foreign system, creating opportunities for cascading failures in distributed systems where feature gate checks are often performed on critical data paths.

-The `feature` package was designed with these two goals in mind, offering a feature gate model compatible with flagon, but designed to remove the need for running a sidecar to access the feature gate database.
+The `feature` package was designed to offer high availbility of the feature gates, and high query performance, allowing its use in large scale systems with many *nines* of uptime like those we run at Segment.

 ### Reliability